 The film is set during the time when Disney was trying to gain the rights to the book in order to turn it into a movie.

-The film portrays Walt Disney as the charismatic and lovable figure that we all know and love.
-However, it also delves into the less savory aspects of his character, showing how he was driven by a desire for profit and how he was willing to do whatever it took to get what he wanted.
+The film portrays Walt Disney as the charismatic and loveable figure that we all know and love.
+However, it also delves into the less savoury aspects of his character, showing how he was driven by a desire for profit and how he was willing to do whatever it took to get what he wanted.

 This includes pressuring Travers to sell him the rights to her book, even though she was hesitant to do so.

 The film also focuses on Travers' childhood and the struggles she faced.
 These scenes are some of the most powerful in the film, and they provide insight into the reasons why she was so reluctant to let go of her beloved character.